c-beginners/assignment-6-striker4150/README.md

 Write a program that continues to ask the user to enter any number except x (take 5 for example).
 If the input number is x, warn the user and terminate the program or loop until the user enters any non-x numbers y times.
 Once the user enters any non-x numbers y times, a "round" is completed.

 Bonus: Add a scoring system where the user receives 1 point every time the user completes a round and count how many times the user entered a valid non-x number.
-Terminate when the user enters "exit".

-- Deadline: 6/14/19 8:00PM GMT
+- Deadline: 6/20/19 8:00PM GMT

 Challenge inspiration: http://www.cplusplus.com/forum/articles/12974/